markrobinson85/odoo-devcontainer/README.md

 container that allows you to interact with the file system "remotely" from your host machine.

 This devcontainer will take care of the pain of setting up a local Odoo development environment, including:
-- Cloning the Odoo repo
-- Cloning the Odoo enterprise repo (if you have access)
+- Automatically pulling the Odoo and Enterprise (if you have access) repos
-- Installing Odoo/Python dependencies
+- Automatically installing Python dependencies and creating a venv.
 - Installing Postgres and Nginx
 - Setting up run configurations in PyCharm for Odoo
 - Setting up database connections in PyCharm for Postgres